CommuteStream/cs-android-native-sdk/README.md

 Once you've create your ad layout and a view binder to tell our SDK which views match each component, you'll need to request a list of native ads to populate them.
 For this you will create an individual **AdRequest**, packaged with transit information that matches what's showing on the screen.

 The AdRequest contains all the context we use to find the best matching Ad.
-There are many ways you may use this to display ads in different locati @Override
+There are many ways you may use this to display ads in different locations in your application.
-    public void onResume() {
-        super.onResume();
-        this.adsController.resume();

-    }

-    @Override
-    public void onPause() {
-        super.onPause();
-        this.adsController.pause();
-    }ons in your application.
 We support matching an Ad for a transit agency, transit route, and a transit stop.
 We use GTFS route and stop ids to target ads along with a CommuteStream supplied agency id.

 An example of a single stop matched AdRequest would be: